arthurespartinez25/mockup-creator/README.md

 3.Click "Accept" then "Install".

 4.Once done, click "Connect Now" to check if MSSQL is installed correctly.
 If the version is visible on CMD, then it's installed correctly.
+Then close the CMD.

-4.Click "Install SSMS" and you will be redirected to their website.
+5.Click "Install SSMS" and you will be redirected to their website.

-5.On their website, click "Download SQL Server Management Studio (SSMS)"
+6.On their website, click "Download SQL Server Management Studio (SSMS)"

-6.Run the downloaded SSMS then click "Install"
+7.Run the downloaded SSMS then click "Install"

-7.Once Setup is completed, click "Close"
+8.Once Setup is completed, click "Close" and close all open tabs.

-8.Open Microsoft SQL Server Management Studio on your computer.
+9.Open Microsoft SQL Server Management Studio on your computer.
 Select "Windows Authentication" on Authentication then click "Connect".

 Database Set-up and creation of new log in.